FarmDyn/documentation/docs/template/plant_nutrition.md

 # Plant Nutrition

 !!! abstract
     The equations related to plant nutrition make sure that the nutrient need of crops is met.
 Nutrient need can be derived from N response functions or from planning data for fixed yield levels.
-Furthermore, FarmDyn is loosely connected to the crop modelling framework SIMPLACE which provides data on cropping activities.
+Furthermore, FarmDyn is loosely connected to the crop modeling framework SIMPLACE which provides data on cropping activities.
 Needed nutrients are provided by manure and synthetic fertiliser.

 The template supports two differently detailed ways to account for plant nutrition need.